Analyzing Functions from DerivativesAnswer the following question... | Channels for Pearson+

 Increasing and Decreasing Intervals

-A function is increasing on intervals where its derivative is positive and decreasing where its derivative is negative.
-By analyzing the sign of f′(x) = (x − 1)(x + 2)(x − 3) across different intervals determined by the critical points, we can determine where the function f is increasing or decreasing.
+A function is increasing on an interval if its derivative is positive over that interval, meaning the function's slope is upward.
+Conversely, it is decreasing if the derivative is negative, indicating a downward slope.
+Analyzing the sign of f'(x) across different intervals helps identify where the function is increasing or decreasing.

 Recommended video: